SearchJoin Our CommunityCommunity

 Caring into the future

-Gifts in Wills, both large and small, play a major role in the ongoing funding of the vital services we provide to increase independence, mobility and confidence for people who otherwise would have nowhere else to turn.
+Gifts to SCIA left in Wills, both large and small, play a major role in funding the vital services we deliver to increase independence, mobility and confidence for people who otherwise would have nowhere else to turn.

 “My house is a little bit of heaven” – Alf